Skip to main content

 VII.
 SALE OF PRINTED MATERIALS AND OTHER ITEMS

-Notwithstanding the provisions of Section I.C., the sale on the University's Mt.
-Pleasant campus of PRINTED MATERIALS or other items intended for the communication of ideas or opinions, and which are not sold for amounts in excess of twenty-five dollars ($25.00) per item, will be governed by the policies relating to the DISTRIBUTION of PRINTED MATERIALS as set forth in Section III, except that the use of vending machines for newspapers and similar publications shall be governed by the policy on Fundraising, Sales and Solicitations, Section III.E.4.
-The sale of all PRINTED MATERIALS or other items intended for the communication of ideas or opinions, and which are sold for amounts in excess of twenty-five dollars ($25.00) per item, will be governed by the policies relating to Fund-Raising, Sales and Solicitations on the Central Michigan University Campus.
+Notwithstanding the provisions of Section I.C., on the University’s Mt.
+Pleasant campus, the sale of Printed Materials or other items intended for the communication of ideas or opinions, and which are not sold for amounts in excess of twenty-five dollars ($25.00) per item, will be governed by the policies relating to the Distribution of Printed Materials as set forth in Section IV, except that the use of vending machines for newspapers and similar publications shall be governed by the policy on Fundraising, Sales and Solicitations.
+The sale of Printed Materials or other items intended for the communication of ideas or opinions, and which are sold for amounts in excess of twenty-five dollars ($25.00) per item, will be governed by the policies relating to Fundraising, Sales and Solicitations on the Central Michigan University Campus.

 VIII.
 PARADES, PROCESSIONS AND SOUND TRUCKS